RasmusGodske/blog/_posts/2024-04-08-setting-up-the-perfect-laravel-stack.md

 ### Step 4: Starting the DevContainer

-To start the devcontainer, open the command palette in VSCode by pressing `Ctrl+Shift+P` or and type `Remote-Containers: Rebuild and Reopen in Container`.
+To start the devcontainer, open the command palette in VSCode by pressing `Ctrl+Shift+P` and type `Dev Containers: Rebuild and Reopen in Container`.
 This will build and start the devcontainer.

 > Building the devcontainer for the first time might take a while as it needs to download all the necessary dependencies and tools.